ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 This section contains information on how changes can be promoted between environments.

-Changes to deployment repos will only be applied to GCP when the `csync/deploy/<env>` folder is updated.
+Changes to deployment monorepos will only be applied to GCP when the `csync/deploy/<env>` folder is updated.

 This example will focus on `gcp-env-tier1` monorepo: